This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This is the classic version.
 If you’re looking for variations, you’ll also love my Sugar Cookie Cake, my bright Lemon Sugar Cookie Bars, and my Chocolate Chip Cookie Cake.
 You can also browse all of my Cookie Recipes, or explore Dessert options.

-For variation, you can substitute Classic Vanilla Buttercream for Lemon Buttercream for a stronger citrus profile or Cream Cheese Frosting for a slightly tangy contrast.
+For variation, you can substitute Classic Vanilla Buttercream for Almond Buttercream, or even Lemon Buttercream for a stronger citrus profile or Cream Cheese Frosting for a slightly tangy contrast.

 Why You’ll Love This Recipe